Marionette Filler

 Overview

 Dermal fillers are commonly utilized for the marionette area.
-It is crucial to recognize that in many cases, addressing the upper face is necessary for comprehensive restorative improvement.
-This is because the presence of folds in the marionette area often results from sagging skin, which occurs when there is a loss of volume in the upper face.
+However, it is crucial to recognize that, in many cases, addressing the upper face is also necessary for comprehensive restorative improvement.

 Ideal Candidate